vippsas/webhooks-api/api-guide.md

 After all retries are exhausted, the notification is never sent again.
 This applies to both new and previously created webhooks.

-The delivery order of failed webhook notifications is guaranteed in order.
+The delivery order of failed webhook notifications is guaranteed in order per registered webhook.
 That means your server needs to accept all preceding requests for a given payment, before any new notifications can be received for the same payment.
 For example, if you reply with an HTTP status code 500 to an authorization notification, a new notification about the same payment being captured will not be sent